shahbuland/openbci-2d-motion/README.md

 pyOpenBCI
 OpenBCI electrode cap + Cyton Board + Daisy (16 channels)

-This only works on linux and programs using the cyton must be run with sudo to be able to access ports.
+This has only been tested on Ubuntu and programs using the cyton must be run with sudo to be able to access ports.